EPCCed/safe-docs/docs/safe-for-managers.md

   - Manage project users on different systems and services
   - Manage project resources on different systems and services

-Principal Investigators (grant holders) can manage their allocations efficiently via [SAFE](https://safe.epcc.ed.ac.uk).
+Principal Investigators (grant holders) can manage their allocations via SAFE.

+!!!important
+   Not all management options are available for all systems.
+We try to note which functionality is available for individual systems in the sections below.

 <!--